LaurentRDC/pandoc-plot/README.md

 #  executable: "C:\Python37\Scripts\python.exe"

 # The following parameters affect all toolkits
 # Directory where to save the plots.
-The path can be relative to this file, or absolute.
+The path can be relative to pandoc-plot's
+# current working directory, or absolute.
 directory: plots/

 # Whether or not to include a link to the source script in the caption.